RiffleSystems/riffle-website/src/pages/essays/prelude.md

 In addition to benefits for developers, a local-first architecture also helps end-users by giving them more ownership and control over their own data, and allowing apps to remain usable when the network is spotty or nonexistent.
 </Aside>
 This architecture <strong>allows rich, low-latency access to application state</strong>, which could unlock totally new patterns for managing state.
-If an app developer could rely on a sufficiently powerful <em>local state management layer</em>, then their UI code could just read and write local data, without worrying about synchronizing data, sending API requests, caching, or optimistically applying local updates.
+If an app developer could rely on a sufficiently powerful <em>local state management layer</em>, then their UI code could just read and write local data, without worrying about synchronizing data, sending API requests, caching, or other chores of app development.
 </p>

 <p>